nijo-tan/EE-Emerge-2020-LightFight/README.md

 ## About the Project
 We wanted to develop a highly entertaining game for people of all ages.
-We decided to focus on a project that could generate for a few seconds of quick entertainment and incorporate button smashing along with rainbow aesthetics, which resulted in the emergence of LightFight.
+We decided to focus on a project that could generate within a short period of time for quick entertainment and incorporate button smashing along with rainbow aesthetics, which resulted in the emergence of LightFight.

 LightFight is a two-player competitive game where users smash buttons as fast as possible in a race to the finish.
 The game is centralized around a common "Control Light" that changes color randomly.
 Each user presses a corresponding button based on the color of the Control Light, and they are awarded a point for correctly pressing a button.
 However, each time a user presses the incorrect button, they lose a point.
 Correct button presses are indicated by a flashing "Progress Light" which remains on after a total of 5 correct presses.
 Once all of an individual's Progress Lights are lit, the associated player wins.